ielbadisy/survalis/README.md

 - `bnnsurv`

-Bagged Neared Neighbors for survival analysis implements an ensemble of nearest-neighbor survival estimators using the `bnnSurvival` package.
+Bagged Nearest Neighbors for survival analysis implements an ensemble of nearest-neighbor survival estimators using the `bnnSurvival` package.
 Each base learner uses a randomly seletect subset of features and training data to estimate individual survival curves.

 This method is particularly well-suited for non-linear patterns and does not rely on PH assumptions.
 Predictions are interpolated over requested time points for full compatibility with the unified benchmarking pipeline.

 ## standardization of git commits fo

+---

+- `coxaalen` (additive-multiplicative hazards model)

+This learner fits a cox-aalen model using `timereg::cox.aalen()` function, which combines both proportional hazards and additive effects.
+It allows for flexible modleing of time-varying and time-invariante covariates.

+_Preprocessing nots_: The initial `cox.aalen()` function requires explicit handling of covariates via `prop()` or `const()` to define how each covariates enters the model (as roportional hazards or additive effects).
+To avoid cruptic error like `Error: invalid type (NULL) for variable 'Z'`, our `fit_coxaalen()` wraps automatically all covariates with `prop()`, in order to ensure robust and concistent model fitting, enven if the user does not specify it manually.
+This ensure compatibility with bith simple and complex formulas.

 **Model API**